 The Syracuse Arts Academy (SAA) Board of Directors is a non-profit governing body made up of caring and experienced parents, grandparents and community members established to oversee the implementation of the school charter as approved by the Utah State Charter School Board.
 The Governing Board of Directors adheres to the philosophy that the ability of the school to carry out its mission and meet its goals depends heavily on the ability to provide strategic direction, select and support strong school leaders, and ensure the financial stability of the school.
 For more detailed information, view our Board Rules of Order and Procedure.

 Mary Johnston was born and raised in Ogden.
 She attended Weber State University for her Bachelor’s degree in English and history.
 She has a Master’s of Education from WSU as well.
 Mary earned her Administrator’s Endorsement from Utah State University.
-She taught English, drama, speech, and cheerleading at SandRidge Jr High.
-She then went to Bonneville High School and taught English for 11 years where she was the drill team and student government adviser.
+Her education experiences were all in WSD.
+She taught English, drama, speech, and cheerleading at a junior high school.
+She then went to a high school and taught English for 11 years where she was the drill team and student government adviser.

 Rene Dreiling was raised in Victoria, Kansas.
-Upon graduation from Ft Hays Kansas State University he entered the U.S. Air Force and was commissioned a 2nd Lt.
+Upon graduation from Ft Hays Kansas State University, he entered the U.S. Air Force and was commissioned a 2nd Lt.
 He completed Navigator Flight School and then flew multiple fighter & bomber aircraft.
 Rene completed his military career as a headquarters staff officer managing flight training /exercise budgets and developing on-site inspection diagrams for the Strategic Arms Reduction Treaty.
-After retiring from the military he was appointed Chief Deputy Treasurer for Sarpy County, Nebraska’s third largest county, where he served for twenty years before retirement.
+After retiring from the military, he was appointed Chief Deputy Treasurer for Sarpy County, Nebraska’s third largest county, where he served for twenty years before retirement.
 In addition to his degree from Ft.
-Hays, Rene has completed an additional Bachelor degree in Accounting from Bellevue University and a Masters in Administration from Georgia College & University.
+Hays, Rene has completed an additional bachelor’s degree in accounting from Bellevue University and a master’s in administration from Georgia College & University.
 He also graduated from Air Command & Staff College.

-Rene is married to Marilyn (Mimi) Dreiling and they have two adult children, Stephanie and Mark.
-Their decision to move to Utah was predicated on being closer to their only grandchild, Katelyn, a student at Syracuse Arts Academy.
+Rene is married to Marilyn (Mimi) Dreiling, and they have two adult children, Stephanie, and Mark.
+Their decision to move to Utah was predicated on being closer to their only grandchild, Katelyn, a former student at Syracuse Arts Academy, and now attending NUAMES.
 Rene and Mimi both enjoy time with family and friends, travel, reading, and outdoor adventures to include off-roading & kayaking.

 Volunteerism has always been part of Rene’s life.
-He has spent many years actively serving on boards of the American Diabetes Association Leadership Council, Lions Club, Military Officers Association of America, and Boy Scouts of America.
-Most recently he has spent most of his volunteer time as a morning crossing guard at Syracuse Arts Academy.
+He has spent many years serving on boards of the American Diabetes Association Leadership Council, Lions Club, Military Officers Association of America, and Boy Scouts of America.
+He currently serves as a docent at the Hill Aerospace Museum and the morning crossing guard at Syracuse Arts Academy.
 He enjoys safeguarding the children on their way to school every morning and greets every child, teacher, and parent with a smile.
 Rene values a school environment that encourages every child to do their best and achieve all their dreams, and he sees that ideal offered at Syracuse Arts Academy.

 The Governing Board oversees the financial health of Syracuse Arts Academy.
 All budgets are approved by the Governing Board and published on the Utah Public Finance website.
 To contact the board with any questions or concerns, email us at firstname.lastname@example.org.